A-Ghoreishi/A-Ghoreishi/README.md

 ## Hi there 👋

-I'm Ailin Ghoreishi, I'm a Computer Science Student in my 2nd year.
-So far, I have learned programming in C++, Java and Python and I also have developped an interest in exciting fields of machine learning and artificial intelligence.
+I'm Ailin Ghoreishi, I'm a Computer Science Student in my 3rd year.
+So far, I have learned programming in C++, Java and Python and I also have developped an interest in exciting fields of machine learning and ai engineering.
 Aside from that, I am eager to learn everything about programming and developping and to find teams to collaborate with

 ## Contact
 Feel free to contact me: